jet/equinox/README.md

 Quite frequently, a Decider will also internally be a Process Manager, encapsulting a state machine.

 ### With `Equinox.CosmosStore`, it seems it should be possible to handle saving multiple events from multiple streams as long as they share the same partition key in Cosmos DB.
-But it does not seem to be possible via `Equinox.Decider.Transact` ?
+But it does not seem to be possible via `Equinox.Decider.Transact` ? :pray: [@rmaziarka](https://github.com/rmaziarka)

 > I'm asking because I had this idea which I was workshopping with a friend, that it could solve typical sync problems in typical availability domains.